 How to run an effective standup meeting with a remote team

-- Solid videoconferencing — Make sure everyone can see and hear each other.
-One of the most frustrating things for people in daily standups is when a remote employee needs to talk to someone quickly (usually about blockers) and can’t locate them in the room.
-“Is Jessica there?
-Jessica?”
+Solid videoconferencing — Make sure everyone can see and hear each other.
+One of the most frustrating things for people during a scrum meeting or standup is when remote attendees need to talk to someone quickly (usually about blockers) and can’t locate them in the room.
+“Is Jesse there?
+Jesse?”
 When this repeatedly happens, it decreases the meeting’s efficiency.

-- Easy access — There should be a calendar invite for the daily standup meeting and it should always have the conferencing link in it, so that anyone—especially remote workers and those traveling for work that week—can pop into the invite on any day and easily join the daily standup.
+Easy access — There should be a calendar invite for the stand-up meeting and it should always have the conferencing link in it, so that anyone (especially remote workers) can pop into the invite on any day and easily join the session.

-- Ask for feedback — It’s always important to ask for remote employee feedback on everything, so that they feel tethered to the bigger team.
-But ask them what is good, and not so good, about the daily standup meeting agenda.
-Start with how the technology designed to connect remote employees is working, then move to the agenda itself: Is it effective?
-Are we staying within time?
+Ask for feedback — It’s always important to ask for remote employee feedback on everything so that they feel tethered to the bigger team.
+Ask them what is good, and not so good, about the meeting.
+Start with how the technology designed to connect distributed team members is working, then move to the meeting itself: Is it effective?
 Are people saying valuable things about how work is progressing?

 The daily standup meeting agenda template

-Here is a great template you can follow for your daily standup meeting agenda:
+Here is a great meeting template that you can follow for your daily standup:

-Every month, the host of the daily standup — typically an account or project manager, although role title varies— should meet with senior leaders about the pros and cons of how the daily standup meeting agenda has been working out.
+Every month, the host of the daily standup — typically an account or project manager — should meet with senior leaders about what’s working well and not so well with the meeting.
 Solicit feedback and try to improve the process and the agenda for the benefit of everyone.

-So, if you’ve been experiencing challenges with your scrum or daily standup meeting — or if you’re simply looking to try a new approach —try us out and let us know what you think.
-Start your free trial of Range and begin improving how your team runs standup meetings today.
+If you’ve been experiencing challenges with your scrum or daily standup meeting — or if you’re simply looking to test a new approach — create a free Range workspace today and be on your way to improving how your team runs daily stand-up meetings.